 Steam canning is a great choice for canning for party favors because you’ll be getting preserving 2- 3 or more batches and steam canning is a huge time saver.
 You can read my post here about steam canners, or download this fact sheet all about them!
 I love them and rarely use my regular water bath pot now that I have a steam canner.

 Decorating the lids: You could go crazy with decorating the lids.
 I’m not a decor-crazy girl, and paper crafts are not my specialty, so I’ll first remind you to let the preserve shine.
 The jars are clear, the preserve will be beautiful, and your effort and labor of love will be stunning.
 You don’t have to go overboard.
-That said, here’s a few ideas for decorating and display.
+That said, here are a few ideas for decorating and display.

 My Love Into Jars labels can be printed at home on an Avery label template or printed on plain paper and cut out and are neutral but really cute.

-This batch of fast raspberry jam canned in 4 ounce jars and was arranged on a cupcake tower – the advantage here was the tags could be BIG (the jars are little, Wildflowers!) and it created quite a centerpiece.
+This batch of fast raspberry jam canned in 4-ounce jars and was arranged on a cupcake tower – the advantage here was the tags could be BIG (the jars are little, Wildflowers!) and it created quite a centerpiece.
 A cupcake tower or cake stand is a great way to display your jars.
 These are some cute options!

 That one’s not a cupcake tower exactly, but so cute with jars stacked on top!